ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 Type variables can also depend on each other through constraints or bounds.
 However, Python's typing does not allow directly expressing complex relationships (like saying two type variables must be the same subtype of some base).
-In such cases, it's common to use a single type variable in multiple places to indicate they must match, or use protocols (discussed later) for more complex constraints.
+In such cases, it's common to use a single type variable in multiple places to indicate they must match.
+You can also use protocols (discussed later) for more complex constraints.

 ## Type Variable Tuples